In this video, you will calculate the total amount you will pay for loans of different amounts.

 Check this out: If you extend the loan to five years instead of three, the monthly payment decreases substantially.

-That’s great, but you’ll pay over a thousand dollars in interest in the long run.
+BUT you’ll pay over a thousand dollars in interest in the long run.

 As with cell phones and housing options, decisions about car loans are not the same for everyone.